fuentez145/ForumTemplate/README.md

-5. Open a pull request to the main repository's `main` branch.
+5. Open a pull request to the main repository's `master` branch.

 Please ensure that your code follows the established coding style and conventions.